 - Does your floor have small cracks in the cement?

 - Does your floor shake slightly when the car is driven over it?

 - Can you hear the “spaces” when your tires drive over the void?
 If you think you may have such a situation, ask a friend or a relative to stand in your garage when you drive in.
 Do they feel a slight movement in the concrete?
 Do they hear the difference when your tires move over the concrete?

 If the answer to any of these tests is positive, your garage floor may be on the verge of sinking.
 Call us.

-When you need a quote for garage floor leveling repair, call the foam lifting experts, Concrete Raising Systems.
+When you need a garage floor levelling repair quote, call the foam lifting experts at Concrete Raising Systems.
 If your garage floor can’t be raised, we’ll let you know if it needs to be replaced and why.

-If water is pooling in your garage or if you start to see some cracking or if the floor sounds hollow when you drive over it, call us (816) 419-8306.
+If water is pooling in your garage, if you start to see some cracking, or if the floor sounds hollow when you drive over it, call us at (816) 419-8306.
 We can evaluate the extent of your garage floor repair.